misson20000/twili/README.md

 - Applets cannot be launched with an active control applet (hbmenu open).
 - Applets are library applets, not applications (this means they're limited to using memory in the APPLET pool).
 - ASET RomFS doesn't work [pending on a new HBABI key](https://switchbrew.org/wiki/Talk:Homebrew_ABI#RomFS_Override).

+## Application Development

+If you're developing with libtransistor, Twili integration is automatic.
+Standard I/O will automatically be attached to the twib console.

+If you're developing an application with libnx, try [libtwili](https://github.com/misson20000/twili-libnx) for twib stdio.
+Most libnx applications are applets.
+If you're developing an applet (interacts with the user), make sure you use `-a` with `twib run` to run it as an applet.
+If you're developing a sysmodule, you can use `twib run` without `-a` to run it as a sysmodule.

 # Installation